-In this section, we present two sum uncertainty relations via metric-adjusted skew information for arbitrary $n$ observables, and the results also hold based on Wigner-Yanase-Dyson skew information and Wigner-Yanase skew information.
+In this section, we first present some norm inequalities.
+By using these inequalities the new sum uncertainty relations of finite observables are given via metric-adjusted skew information, and the results also hold for its special metrics, such as those mentioned in Sec. \ref{II} above.
 Then we provide two examples which show that our results are better than existing ones.